Noise Levels in Charter Point, Jacksonville, FL | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 713 Charter Point residents, or 14.3%, live above that level.
 By land area, 19.1% of Charter Point is above 55 dBA.

 Average noise levels for Charter Point residents, grouped by direction from the center of Charter Point.
-Northern Charter Point carries the highest population-weighted average; Eastern Charter Point carries the lowest.
-Just 12% of residents in Eastern Charter Point live in blocks above the EPA's 55 dBA threshold, about half the share in Northern Charter Point.
+The highest population-weighted average is in southeastern Charter Point; the lowest is in western Charter Point, where just 4% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Central Charter Point